-The Middle-Class Takeover of Bilingual Schools
+The Intrusion of White Families Into Bilingual Schools

 These anxieties led to serious critiques of the effectiveness of California’s bilingual-education programs in raising the achievement levels of participating students.
 They were ripe targets.
 Olsen noted that “poorly implemented bilingual programs were resulting in poor educational outcomes for English learners in too many places.”

 What’s more, the programs largely operated out of regular view of the state’s native English speakers.
 California’s programs generally offered Spanish and English instruction to classes of native Spanish speakers until those students were fully proficient in English.
 As such, they often separated these EL students from their native English-speaking peers.
 This made it hard for native English-speaking families (and voters) to feel comfortable with—let alone confident in—the state’s bilingual-education programs.
-How could they believe in a model they knew only as a distant abstraction serving kids who seemed so different to their own?
+How could they believe in a model they knew only as a distant abstraction serving kids who seemed so different from their own?

 Against this backdrop, in 1998, 61 percent of Californians voted in favor of Proposition 227, which effectively eliminated bilingual education for English-learning students.